MiguelRocha2001/MiguelRocha2001.github.io/_portfolio/ps-monitor-iot-system.md

     text: "Rui Duarte, rui.duarte@isel.pt"
 ---

-This project consists in the creation of a smart and automated system, using IoT technology, to enhance theefficiency, accuracy and safety in the pH industrial control process.
-By incorporating sensors, we can detectproblems before they lead to costly downtime or safety hazards.The sensors collect data relative to the neutralization system’s environment.
-All this data is sent to a centralserver, and through real-time data analysis, it identifies if the neutralization system is not working optimally.
+This project consists in the creation of a smart and automated system, using IoT technology, to enhance the efficiency, accuracy and safety in the pH industrial control process.
+By incorporating sensors, we can detect problems before they lead to costly downtime or safety hazards.
+The sensors collect data relative to the neutralization system’s environment.
+All this data is sent to a backend server, and through real-time data analysis, it identifies if the neutralization system is not working optimally.
+Finally, the data is made available to the user through a web application, where the user can see the data collected by the sensors and analyse it in a graphical format.
 {: style="text-align: justify;"}

 - [Final report](https://github.com/MiguelRocha2001/PS-Monitor-IoT-System/blob/main/Documentation/Report/IoT_System_for_pH_Monitoring_in_Industrial_Facilities.pdf)